 4. Check for Code Duplication

 When reviewing code, you’ll often spot some low-hanging fruit regarding code duplication.
-Maybe the author planned to extract the duplication to a dedicated method but then forgot to do it.
+For example, maybe the author planned to extract the duplication to a dedicated method but then forgot to do it.
 Sometimes there’s a nice abstraction just lurking around and the author can find it with the right push.
 Maybe the functionality already exists elsewhere and can be reused.

 5. Check Whether Names Are Descriptive Enough